nixworks/public/news/2016/07/5/index.md

 ##### Against
 ### [The Central Bank of Russia announces it will start buying the Chinese yuan in an attempt to diversify its foreign-currency reserves away from the Euro and the U.S. dollar and to become less vulnerable to Western sanctions. ](/news/2016/07/5/the-central-bank-of-russia-announces-it-will-start-buying-the-chinese-yuan-in-an-attempt-to-diversify-its-foreign-currency-reserves-away-fro.md)
-_Context: $, EUR, Russian Central Bank, against, yuan_
+_Context: EUR, Russian Central Bank, US$, against, yuan_

 ##### ISIL involvement
 ### [A suicide bomb explosion in Kurdish-controlled Al-Hasakah in northeastern Syria kills at least 16 people, including three children and two women.
 ISIL claims responsibility. ](/news/2016/07/5/a-suicide-bomb-explosion-in-kurdish-controlled-al-hasakah-in-northeastern-syria-kills-at-least-16-people-including-three-children-and-two-w.md)